Log in

 - How much to sell.

-There's many educators out there like Brian that help investors learn these things.
-But it takes a lot of patience and a lot of time.
+There's educators out there like Brian that help investors learn these things.
+But it takes time and a lot of patience.

 "Know what you own, and know why you own it." — Peter Lynch